tiandevlab/DiscShop.project/README.md

 - Gained experience in structuring endpoints for different entities
 - Practiced using Spring annotations such as @RestController, @RequestMapping, @GetMapping, etc.

+### 2024-07-22

+- Refactored the codebase to use DTOs (Data Transfer Objects) for more efficient data transfer and reduced nested responses
+- Fixed user creation 500 error and improved password handling in UserDTO and UserServiceImpl
+- Completed API testing for all endpoints using Postman
+- Created comprehensive documentation for API tests, including request/response examples and test scenarios
+- Enhanced overall code quality and API robustness through thorough testing and bug fixes